 A museum commemorating Aoba Castle's history can be viewed on the site.
-It features models of the castle as it stood in the Edo Period, artifacts from the castle, and a theater that shows a short movie on the castle.
-The movie is in Japanese, but headsets that play an English audio track are available.
+It features models of the castle as it stood in the Edo Period, artifacts from the castle, and a theater that shows a short movie, in Japanese, on the castle.

 The prefectural branch shrine of Tokyo's Yasukuni Shrine, called Gokoku Shrine, is also located on the castle's former foundations.
 The shrine also has a museum, but does not offer any information in English.
 The museum focuses on Japan's modern military history.

 Within walking distance from the castle are a few other sites of interest.
-A short walk down Mount Aoba's northern slope leads to the Sendai City Museum.
+A short walk down Mount Aoba's northern slope leads to the Sendai City Museum (closed from December 28, 2019 until March 31, 2020 for renovations).
 The museum features relics of the Date clan, and presents varying temporary exhibitions.

 About a kilometer and a half walk south-west from the castle lies Sendai Yagiyama Zoo.
 The selection of animals at Yagiyama is impressive for a small zoo, and the tourist to Japan will surely appreciate the section dedicated to local animals.
 Unfortunately, some may consider the facilities a bit wanting.
 Across from the zoo is the Yagiyama Benyland amusement park.